 The Department is responsible for disseminating an Emergency Notification in the event that there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
-An Emergency Notification to the campus community will contain any information that is reasonably necessary to promote the safety of the campus community as dictated by the situation and will be released as soon as is reasonably possible and without delay, unless notification will compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.
+An Emergency Notification to the campus community will contain any information that is reasonably necessary to promote the safety of the campus community as dictated by the situation and will be released

+UNC Charlotte Police Department Interactive Directives Guide

+Emergency Notifications and Timely Warnings

+Effective Date: Aug.
+24, 2011 (revised Aug.
+14,2018) Page: 3 of 4 as soon as is reasonably possible and without delay, unless notification will compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.
 Examples of situations that may constitute the University's decision to issue an Emergency Notification include, but are not limited to:

-ALICE OFFIC UNC Charlotte Police Department 600-007 A B B B Interactive Directives Guide Emergency Notifications and Timely Wa rnings UNCCHARLOTTE Effective Date: Aug.
-24, 2011 (revised Aug.
-14,2018) Page: 3 of 4 POLICE DEPT Approved By: Chief Jeffrey A. Baker Director of Police and Public Safety Bat
+Approved By: Chief Jeffrey A. Baker Signature:

+Director of Police and Public Safety Atty a Bat

-- Situations where serious injuries may or have occurred (e.g., building collapses, fires, explosions) - Situations that cause major disruption to campus operations (e.g., weather-related situations, gas leaks, chemical spills, power outages, water emergencies) - Any other non-criminal situations that represent a threat to the campus community
+Situations where serious injuries may or have occurred (e.g., building collapses, fires, explosions)

+☐ Situations that cause major disruption to campus operations (e.g., weather-related situations, gas leaks, chemical spills, power outages, water emergencies)

+Any other non-criminal situations that represent a threat to the campus community